-There are countless tips and advice out there when it comes to look after your motorcycle gear.
-We don’t doubt you’re the master of farkles, but do you look after your motorcycle gear as carefully as your bike?
+There are countless tips and advice out there when it comes to looking after your motorcycle gear.
+We don’t doubt you’re the master of farkles, but do you look after your moto gear as carefully as your bike?
 It’s tempting to just dump your muddy boots or dusty leathers in the garage and forget about them till the next ride.
 However, looking after your gear is essential if you want to keep it in top shape.

 Motorcycle gear designers and manufacturers put a lot of effort, tech, and thought into the stuff you wear when you’re riding your bike.
 Do your part and give your leathers or Kevlar a little TLC once in a while, too.
 After all, it’s what keeps you safe.